tilburgsciencehub/website/content/topics/Automation/version-control/start-git/github-workflow.md

 | Functionality | Exclusively Source Code <br> Management (SCM) tasks, <br> like push, pull, commit, <br> fetch and merge | Serves as a centralised <br> location for uploading copies <br>  of a Git repository.
 The GitHub <br> GUI also offers one access <br>  control, collaboration <br> features, and other  <br> project-management tools. |
 | Ownership  | Linux  | Microsoft  |

-Use this [building block](/versioning-using-git) to get started with Git and GitHub.
+Use this [topic](/learn/github) to get started with Git and GitHub.

 ## The GitHub workflow